microsoft/SparseSC/docs/azure_batch.md

 pip install git+https://github.com/jdthorpe/batch-config.git
 ```

-Also note that this module has only been tested with Python 3.7
+Also note that this module has only been tested with Python 3.7.
+You will also need `pyyaml` and `psutil`.

 ### Create the Required Azure resources